DavidDTessier/daviddtessier.ca/src/content/posts/ai-security-model-armor.md

 gcloud config set api_endpoint_overrides/modelarmor "https://modelarmor.LOCATION.rep.googleapis.com/"
 ```

-Replace the `LOCATION` in the above command to specify the region (of the supported regions) where you would like to leverage Model Armor, otherwise the default global api is used `modelarmor.googleapis.com`.
+Replace the `LOCATION` in the above command to specify the region (of the supported regions) where you would like to leverage Model Armor, otherwise the default global endpoint is used `modelarmor.googleapis.com`.

 Finally, use the following command to enable API: